Browns vow to get coach hire ‘right,’ meet with McCarthy

 McCarthy never spoke with the Browns last year before they surprisingly hired Freddie Kitchens, who proved to be ill-prepared and was dismissed after a drama-filled 6-10 season.
 But the 56-year-old McCarthy was first on a long list this time around as Haslam and his wife, Dee, attempt to finally complete what to this point has been a futile quest.

-On Thursday night, the Browns will meet with Ravens offensive coordinator Greg Roman, a person familiar with team’s plans told the Associated Press.
-Cleveland’s search committee led by Jimmy Haslam will meet with Roman in Baltimore, said the person who spoke on condition of anonymity because of the sensitivity of the talks.
+On Thursday night, the Browns announced via Twitter that they’re interviewing Ravens offensive coordinator Greg Roman, who was in charge of the NFL’s highest-scoring unit this season.
+Cleveland’s search committee led by Jimmy Haslam met with Roman in Baltimore.

-Per NFL rules, the Browns can speak with Roman this week because the Ravens have a first-round playoff bye.
+Per league rules, the Browns can speak with Roman this week because the top-seeded Ravens have a first-round AFC playoff bye.
+Under the 47-year-old Roman, who went to college in the Cleveland area, the Ravens became the first team to average more than 200 yards passing and 200 yards rushing per game.

-Cleveland also has interviews lined up with coordinators John McDaniels, Kevin Stefanski, Eric Bieniemy, Brian Daboll and Robert Saleh.
+The Browns also have interviews lined up with coordinators Josh McDaniels, Kevin Stefanski, Eric Bieniemy, Brian Daboll and Robert Saleh.

 As McCarthy waited upstairs in Cleveland’s facility, Haslam laid out the team’s plans to find its next coach and new GM after John Dorsey’s shocking ouster Tuesday.
 Haslam said the team will first hire a coach, who will have input into hiring the next GM.